memwey/casbin-sqlx-adapter/README.md

 In my opinion, in a general PRODUCTION environment, the business code can rarely create a database, create a table or drop a table.

+The filtered adapter feature has been added in some adapter implements such as [Xorm Adapter](https://github.com/casbin/xorm-adapter).
+However, it's not yet documented in the [doc](https://casbin.org/docs/en/adapters).
+I will add it after it's documented.
+See this [issue](https://github.com/casbin/casbin/issues/707).

 ## Thank

 Special thanks to [Casbin](https://github.com/casbin).
 They provide a superb authorization library.